kimbring2/MOBA_RL/README.md

 action_pb.castTree.CopyFrom(t)
 ```

-The arguments such as item, item_name, tree is not actually used.
-Howerver, I just leave it as it was becasue it is difficult to delete.

 After implementing all of the above Lua scripts, hero can purchase and use Tango items like a below video.

 [![Dota2 Tango item demo](https://i.ytimg.com/vi/-Alt7TSRZVg/sddefault.jpg)](https://www.youtube.com/watch?v=-Alt7TSRZVg "Dota2 single hero training video - Click to Watch!")